 False scorpions AIDGAP

-The FSC False scorpions AIDGAP is an illustrated key to the 27 species of false scorpions (pseudoscorpions) found in Britain and Ireland.
+The FSC False scorpions AIDGAP is an illustrated key to all 27 species of false scorpions (pseudoscorpions) found in Britain and Ireland.

 False scorpions are fascinating little animals.
 Although tiny (4 millimetres or less), their body shape is intriguing and can be discerned with the naked eye.

-They are widespread but under-recorded.
-Many false scorpions occur in domestic gardens, particularly in the soil, leaf litter and compost heaps.
+Pseudoscorpions are widespread but under-recorded.
+Overall they form the fifth most numerous order of arachnids, after spiders, mites, ticks and harvestmen.
+Many species occur in domestic gardens, particularly in the soil, leaf litter and compost heaps.
 Other species inhabit grasslands, woodlands and coastal habitats.
 The authors hope that this guide will encourage more recording of these small but vital animals.